MicrosoftDocs/dynamics-365-ai/ai-docs/sales/edit-a-sequence.md

 ---
 title: "Edit a sequence to records in sales accelerator | MicrosoftDocs"
-description: "Learn how to edit a sequence in sales accelerator." ms.date: 01/11/2021 ms.topic: article
+description: "You can edit an inactive sequence when there is a change in the process of selling in your organization." ms.date: 01/11/2021 ms.topic: article
 author: udaykirang